-Walker states that the Ontarian government is making sure the prime focus is the protection of personal privacy.
+Walker states that the Ontarian government is making sure the principal focus is the protection of personal privacy.
 He hopes our municipal and federal cohorts will do the same.

 Judge orders Facebook to turn over records on data privacy

-One year on, GDPR helps EU combat data privacy concerns, raises bar worldwide
+One year in, GDPR helps EU combat data privacy concerns and raises the bar worldwide

 The world as we know it changed when the GDPR came into action.
 Companies that were using data seamlessly were forced to invest in data centres and to regulate their data collection processes.